Optimal transport with $f$-divergence regularization and generalized Sinkhorn algorithm: Functions related to -divergences

 \subsection{Jeffreys divergence}

-$W$ denotes the principal branch of the Lambert W function, also called the product logarithm, defined implicitly by the relation $W(x)e^{W(x)}=x$.
-Similarly to the proposed conjugates, it is computed by Newton's method and its gradient by the implicit function theorem.
+Here $W$ denotes the principal branch of the Lambert W function, also called the product logarithm, defined implicitly by the relation $W(x)e^{W(x)}=x$.
+This can be computed by Newton's method and differentiated implicitly.
+For stability, since we only need the value of $W(e^{1-x})$, we compute $W(e^{1-x})$ explicitly instead of composing the Lambert W function with $e^{1-x}$.